PixelRaven/IOSMode/README.md

 # Still on the drawing board

-# ProcessingIOS
+# IOSMode for Processing
-IOS mode for Processing.
+IOS mode for Processing built on top of the Processing 2.0 Mode Template by Florian Jenett and Martin Leopold